Amor a la Mexicana

 Amor a la Mexicana (English: Mexican-style love) is the sixth studio album by Mexican singer Thalía, released on 24 June 1997, by EMI Latin.
-Recorded in the Crescent Moon Studios, Miami, with producers Emilio Estefan, Kike Santander, Bernardo Ossa, Pablo Flores, Roberto Blades and Javier Garza, the album blends a variety of genres bits of cumbia, salsa, and balladry.
+Recording took place in the Crescent Moon Studios, Miami, with producers Emilio Estefan, Kike Santander, Bernardo Ossa, Pablo Flores, Roberto Blades and Javier Garza.
+It blends various genres incorporating elements cumbia, salsa, and balladry.

-The album received positive reviews upon its release and entered in the top 10 of both Top Latin Albums and Latin Pop Albums, being certified two times platinum by RIAA.
-The album has been regarded as one of the singer's best releases to date, especially for the album's first single "Amor a la Mexicana", which showcased the evolution of Thalía as a musician.
-It is one of Thalía's best selling albums to date with over two million copies sold worldwide, becoming in one of the best-selling "Latin" albums.
-Amor a la Mexicana is also one of the best-selling releases in Chile.
-According to Luca Villa from Billboard, Thalía helped to globalize and popularize Mexican culture with this album.
+Upon its release, the album received positive reviews and entered the top 10 on both the Top Latin Albums and Latin Pop Albums charts.
+It was later certified certified two times platinum by RIAA.
+The lead single, "Amor a la Mexicana", was particularly praised for showcasing Thalía's artistic evolution.
+Worldwide it sold two million copies, making it one of Thalía's best-selling releases and one of the best-selling Latin albums of its era.

+According to Luca Villa from Billboard, Thalía's album played a key role in popularizing and globalizing Mexican culture.

 Production and promotion

-Following the success of Thalía's fourth studio album, En éxtasis (1995), EMI Latin planned the release of a new album by Thalía.
-Recording sessions started in 1996 and the investment for the promotion of the album would be around 1.5 million dollars.
-The album would be released worldwide in 1997 but in some countries like Brazil it was released in 1998.
-For the Brazilian edition three songs in Portuguese were recorded and added as bonus tracks.
-In France, the album was titled Por Amor and was released with a different cover artwork.
+Following the success of Thalía's fourth studio album, En éxtasis (1995), EMI Latin began planning the release of a new album.
+Recording sessions for this project started in 1996, with the label investing approximately 1.5 million dollars in its promotion.

+The album was scheduled for a worldwide release in 1997.
+However, in certain countries, such as Brazil, it was launched in 1998.
+For the Brazilian edition, three songs were recorded in Portuguese and included as bonus tracks.

+In France, the album was titled Por Amor and featured different cover artwork to appeal to the local market.

-Thalía visited many countries to promote her album including: Perú, Puerto Rico, Venezuela, Italy, France, Philippines, Germany, Belgium, Ecuador, Argentina, Brazil, Chile, China, United Kingdom, El Salvador, Bolivia, Spain, Portugal, Indonesia, Lebanon, Finland, Austria and the United States.
+Thalía visited many countries to promote her album including: Peru, Puerto Rico, Venezuela, Italy, France, Philippines, Germany, Belgium, Ecuador, Argentina, Brazil, Chile, China, the United Kingdom, El Salvador, Bolivia, Spain, Portugal, Indonesia, Lebanon, Finland, Austria and the United States.